-Top Ten Of Cities For Landlord Investment In 2020
+Top Ten Of Cities For Landlord Investment

 The survey was carried out by a landlord insurance provider which found that landlords were extremely confident of London and Manchester outperforming other cities in the buy-to-let market.

 The two cities together received more than a third of votes with 18% each when the landlords answered the question which city they felt offered the best BTL investment opportunity.

 Manchester’s private rented sector owes its success to a large and sprawling student population, high employment and media scene; whereas London has the potential to offer capital growth because of the fall in property prices last year of 1.8%

 The survey also reported that landlords are very hopeful of the buy-to-let sector’s prosperity continuing this year throughout the UK’s regions.

 Birmingham and Liverpool came out joint second with the two cities each receiving 10% of votes from landlords looking at where their next BTL purchase could be made in 2020.

 The top 10 of votes received for cities that landlords are considering to invest in for 2020 are:

 A spokesperson for the insurance provider, said: “Buy-to-let landlords are crucial to the UK economy, contributing a combined £16.1bn through pre-tax spending.

 “The sector also now houses 20% of British households and has a huge presence up and down the country, so it’s wholly encouraging that landlords view a broad spread of regions as attractive areas to invest this year.